|Public Programs Section|

 The section holds an annual meeting during the AFS conference to conduct section business, to discuss issues of importance to public folklore, and to hear reports from on various activities from small and large institutions.
 Here's a listing of our other major activities, both during the year and at the meetings:

 The section is overseen by two co-conveners who are chosen for three-year terms.
 In addition, several standing committees see to the work of the section during the year.
 These include a Program Committee for organizing section-sponsored sessions at the annual meeting and the awards and activities noted above: a Botkin Prize Committee for reviewing nominations and recommending an award recipient to the AFS Board; an Archie Green Student Travel Award Committee to select award recipients; and an Auction Committee, responsible for organizing the annual fundraising auction.
 In addition, temporary committees are occasionally appointed to act on short-term projects for the section.

 The section has prepared this helpful guide to doing public folklore advocacy work.

 Back issues of this Public Programs Section publication from 2001 through 2008 are now available online.
 We will add earlier issues in the coming months.

 Although not directly or officially connected with AFS, Publore is a valuable tool and communication link for the public folklore community.
-The Publore listserv was begun in November of 1996 by Claude Stephenson of New Mexico Arts, who still hosts the group.
-Issues of concern to public folklore, requests for information or assistance, job postings, announcements of events, exhibits and publications--all are available through Publore.
+The Publore listserv was launched in November of 1996 by Claude Stephenson of New Mexico Arts.
+Issues of concern to public folklore, requests for information or assistance, job postings, announcements of events, exhibits and publications are noted in and discussed through this online forum.
 The Publore Archive, which contains past Publore postings grouped by week, also includes instructions for joining the listserv.